-Introduction to Biology introduces fundamental principles of biology and origin of life concepts.
-Its focus is human biology, including the hierarchical structure of life from atoms and molecules to the structure and function of living cells, organs, and body systems.
-It includes a review of current scientific topics such as stem cell research, cloning, genetic engineering, the human genome, and global climate change.
-The course will present historical and current views on various creation and evolution theories, enabling the student to critically evaluate both science and Scripture from a biblical worldview.
+Biological Science introduces fundamental principles of biology and origin of life concepts.
+Topics covered include human biology, including the hierarchical structure of life from atoms and molecules to the structure and function of living cells, organs, and body systems, a review of current scientific topics such as stem cell research, cloning, genetic engineering, the human genome, and global climate change.
+Special emphasis is placed on historical and current views on various creation and evolution theories, enabling the student to critically evaluate science from a biblical worldview.